kilianc/rtail/README.md

 ## `rtail-server(1)`

-`rtail-server` receives all messages broadcast from every `rtail` client, displaying all incoming log streams in a realtime web view. **Under the hood, the server uses [socket.io](http://socket.io) to pipe every incoming UDP message to the browser.**
+`rtail-server` receives all messages broadcast from every `rtail` client, displaying all incoming log streams in a realtime web view. **Under the hood it is a single static Go binary with the webapp embedded, pushing every incoming UDP message to the browser over server-sent events.**

 There is little to no configuration – The default UDP/HTTP ports can be changed, but that's it.